Psychological literacy: Conceptualisation

-Whilst many definitions of psychological literacy emphasise applicability to everyday life (e.g. Hulme, 2014, 2025), other conceptualisations concentrate more narrowly on psychological literacy within the context of the competences obtained through studying psychology.
-However, psychology students themselves are largely unfamiliar with the term.
+Some definitions of psychological literacy emphasise applicability to everyday life, whilst other conceptualisations concentrate more narrowly on psychological literacy within the context of the competences obtained through studying psychology.
+This difference is reflected in the two main approaches.
+Instead of requiring a set list of qualities, the general-capacity approach focuses on applying psychology to societal, personal and professional contexts.